 Static stretches work because as you hold the position, with the muscle under tension, a stretch reflex causes muscle relaxation.
 When this occurs the muscle can be stretched a little further, without pain or discomfort.
 If there are feelings of pain or discomfort then the stretch should be reduced to prevent over-stretching and muscle damage.

-Static stretching is the most commonly performed type of stretching, partly due to it being the safest method of stretching due to the relatively low levels of tension developed.
+Static stretching is the most commonly performed type of stretching exercise, partly due to it being the safest method due to the relatively low levels of tension developed in the muscles.

 Static stretches can be either active or passive.
 Active stretches involve the athlete moving the joint through its range of motion and holding it at the point of stretch themselves.
 Passive stretching is sometimes also known as partner stretching and involves a partner moving the joint to the point of tension in the muscle and holding it for the athlete, whilst they relax!
 If using this type of stretching, communication is important to ensure the partner is aware of any discomfort in the muscle and eases off accordingly.